 If you and the employee act promptly, a tentative nonconfirmation may be little more than an annoyance.
 However, failure to take action could lead to the employee not being allowed to work for you.

 Houston Lawyer for Tentative Nonconfirmations

 If you are a Gulf Coast employer have issues with tentative confirmations, whether they are related to the Department of Homeland Security or the Social Security Administration, a dedicated Houston immigration lawyer can help you address and overcome these problems.

 Kathryn Karam is a dedicated attorney for Houston-area employers facing issues like tentative nonconfirmations.
 She is able to address these sometimes-complicated issues with creativity.
 Her goal is to find the solution to your issue.
-Call The Law Office of Kathryn N. Karam, P.C. today at (832) 582-0620 to set up a consultation to discuss any TNCs your business is experiencing.
+Call Karam Immigration Law today at (832) 582-0620 to set up a consultation to discuss any TNCs your business is experiencing.

-The Law Office of Kathryn N. Karam, P.C. serves clients throughout the Greater Houston area, including Greenway Plaza, the Energy Corridor, Katy, Clear Lake, The Woodlands and Tomball.
+Karam Immigration Law serves clients throughout the Greater Houston area, including Greenway Plaza, the Energy Corridor, Katy, Clear Lake, The Woodlands and Tomball.